How Do I Get into Business School?

 Start Early on GMAT Prep & Essays

 Insufficient lead time is probably the most frequently cited mistake in the application process.
-Applicants should note that every business school has different application deadlines and start dates and timing can get tricky when submitting scores from the Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE).
-Some schools require the completion of these tests before candidates file their applications.
+Applicants should note that every business school has different application deadlines and start dates, so timing can get tricky.
+Particularly when submitting scores from the Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE).
+Some schools require the completion of these tests before candidates file their applications, although there’s evidence of test scores’ waning significance in the wake of the Covid-19 pandemic.

 Students ideally need to begin preparing their applications several months before application deadlines.
 Poets & Quants suggests that one cannot complete this process in less than four months and that those admitted to schools like Harvard and Stanford may start two years prior!